Alhanouf23/MITHAQ/README.md

 # 4- Performance & Results

-The model achieved 94.23% accuracy, outperforming previous research:
+The proposed solution achieved a high accuracy of 94.23% using the same dataset in [3], surpassing previous research:
 	•	81.15% accuracy in study [1]
 	•	91.70% accuracy in study [2]

-The proposed solution achieved a high accuracy of 94.23% using the same dataset in [3], surpassing previous studies (81.15% [1] and 91.70% [2])

 **Confusion Matrix**

 ![photo_5823247566681273359_x](https://github.com/user-attachments/assets/c7852411-6221-4073-9a55-322dcc0e379a)